Joyyang158/Joyyang158.github.io/_pages/about.md

   - /about.html
 ---

-I am the second-year master student from [NYU Center for Data Science](https://cds.nyu.edu).
+I am a second-year Master's student at the [NYU Center for Data Science](https://cds.nyu.edu).
+My research focuses on enhancing the reliability of large language models (LLMs), addressing issues such as hallucinations, privacy leakage, and overconfidence.
+Additionally, I am interested in better fine-tuning and alignment methods to improve LLM performance and reliability.
+Speeding up inference to enhance LLM efficiency is also one of my research interests.

 A data-driven personal website
 ======